Apochens/MetaLoc/EVALUATION.md

 # Artifact Evaluation

-To eliminate the need for LLVM compilation and facilitate tool evaluation, we provide a pre-configured container.
+To eliminate the need for LLVM compilation and facilitate tool evaluation, we provide a pre-configured image `aposhan/metaloc`.
 The container includes:
     (1) the tool's source code (`MetaLoc/`),
     (2) the LLVM project (`llvm-trunk/`),